neuroverse-fm/neuropilot/README.md

 On startup, the extension will immediately try to establish a connection to the API.
 If the extension was started before the API was ready, or you lose connection to the API, you can use the command "NeuroPilot: Reconnect" from the Command Palette.

+To make Neuro able to code unsupervised, go to the extension settings and activate the necessary permissions, then run the command "NeuroPilot: Reload Permissions" from the Command Palette.
+Tasks that Neuro can run are loaded from `tasks.json`, but it requires some setup for Neuro to use them.
+All tasks that Neuro should be able to run must have the string `[Neuro]` at the start of their `detail` property.
+This is a safety measure so she doesn't have access to all tasks.

 You can configure the extension using the extension settings.
 For example, you can set how many lines of code will be provided as context before and after the current line.